 Mid Season: After the year enters May – July, Rain starts picking up and the tourists packing up.
 Eco-tourism during these dates can get more tricky, as everything is ten times muddier.
 This season repeats in November.

 Low Season: Rain reaches its highest point between August through October, driving away most tourism from the country.
-At this time, when the waters are high and stirred, you’ll find the best surfing conditions and best accommodation prices.
+At this time, when the waters are high and stirred, you’ll find the best surfing conditions and the best accommodation prices.
 Some days going out can be impossible because of heavy rains and floods, though.
 Play it safe during this season.

 Normally, an SUV or some other type of off-road vehicle is recommended to navigate Costa Rica’s roads.
 The quality of roads varies greatly throughout the country.
 Roads are in so bad shape, in fact, they rank as 125th for Quality of Roads under the infrastructure category.